Peter Jackson: Other activities

 His property portfolio in 2018 was estimated at NZ$150 million.

-In 2009, he purchased a Gulfstream G550 jet registered ZK-KFB; Jackson is one of the richest people in entertainment industry, with an estimated net worth upwards of $1.5 billion, cited by Forbes and multiple other highly reliable news sources.In early 2014 he replaced his Gulfstream G550, with a Gulfstream G650 also registered ZK-KFB.
+In 2009, he purchased a Gulfstream G550 jet registered ZK-KFB; Jackson is one of the richest people in entertainment industry, with an estimated net worth upwards of $1.5 billion, cited by Forbes and multiple other highly reliable news sources.
+In early 2014 he replaced his Gulfstream G550, with a Gulfstream G650 also registered ZK-KFB.
 In April 2014, the aircraft was used in the search for MH370.
 The aircraft has subsequently been sold.
 Jackson owns an aircraft restoration and manufacturing company, The Vintage Aviator (based in Kilbirnie, Wellington, and at the Hood Aerodrome, Masterton), which is dedicated to World War I and World War II fighter planes among other planes from the 1920s and 1930s.
 He is chairman of the Omaka Aviation Heritage Trust, which hosts a biennial air show.

 He owns a scale modelling company Wingnut Wings that specializes in World War I subjects.
 Wingnut Wings, however, closed in March 2020 with the ultimate fate of the company and its moulds not yet known.

-Jackson became a billionaire in 2021 by selling WETA to Unity Technologies, an interactive 3D gaming business.
+Jackson became a billionaire in 2021 by selling Wētā to Unity Technologies, an interactive 3D gaming business.